JeremyMet/matrix_bot/README.md

 # Matrix OS

 Matrix OS is a simple Python program that facilitates service deployment across Matrix Rooms.
 Services (or modules) are Python scripts which process room sent messages.
 For instance, a message can ask a given module *A* to print out the current weather.
-Module *A* will then interpret the order, will "understand" its meaning and return the desired information.
-Matrix OS is mainly a small framework to "chat bot".
+Module *A* will then interpret the order and return the desired information.
+Matrix OS is mainly a small framework for "chat bot".

 ## How does it work ?